Slope86/QIRT/docs/tutorials/basic_create_circuit.md

 ## Next Steps

 Now that you know how to create quantum circuits, you're ready to learn how to apply these circuits to quantum states.
-In the next tutorial, [Applying a Quantum Circuit to a Quantum State](applying-circuit-to-state.md), you'll see how quantum circuits transform quantum states, bringing together everything you've learned so far.
+In the next tutorial, [Applying the Quantum Circuit to the Quantum State](apply_circuit.md), you'll see how quantum circuits transform quantum states, bringing together everything you've learned so far.